Shahzaib0217/ROR_Mastery/1_blog/Learnings.md

 - a specific user's profile from a social media app

-- details of a specific stock from a stocks table

-- a specific recipe from a list of recipes

 The steps are to -

 1) Have a route for it